aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

         name: otel-prometheus-role
       subjects:
         - kind: ServiceAccount
-          name: pod-identity-webhook  # replace with name of the service account created at step Create an EKS-A cluster with IRSA
+          name: pod-identity-webhook  # replace with name of the service account created at step Create a cluster with IRSA
-          namespace: default  # replace with namespace where the service account was created at step Create an EKS-A cluster with IRSA
+          namespace: default  # replace with namespace where the service account was created at step Create a cluster with IRSA
       ```

     </details>